-It doesn’t matter who started it.
-Neither of your kids are the “victim” or “perpetrator” in sibling rivalry.
+It doesn’t matter who started it—neither of your kids are the “victim” or “perpetrator.”
 Both have valid reasons to address.

 Your kids will want to hit each other in the faces, or cry and cry with no end in sight.
 In cases like these, separate them so they avoid hurting each other.
 They’ll also have a much-needed cool-down time apart.

-Encourage, don’t force, your kids to say sorry
+8. Encourage, don’t force, your children to say sorry

 However, don’t force them to say sorry.
 You’ll get a lazy or even sarcastic apology with no genuine intent.
-Your child might even throw a tantrum because he doesn’t feel compelled to apologize.
+They might even throw a tantrum because they don’t feel compelled to apologize.
 Worse, they’ll be less likely to say it on their own in the future.

-Nothing zaps our days more than siblings fighting, but at least now we have the tools to help them get along.
+Nothing zaps our days more than siblings fighting, but now we have the tools to help them practice conflict resolution for children.

-Listen to their emotions and empathize with all children, regardless of who instigated the conflict.
-Teach them how to express frustration and resolve conflicts through negotiation, turn-taking and playing as a team.
+Listen to their emotions and empathize with both of them, regardless of who instigated the conflict.
+Teach them to express frustration and resolve conflicts by negotiating, turn-taking and playing as a team.
 And do as much as you can to prevent sibling rivalry to begin with.